Revelation 22:10

 an enablement to face pressures, responsibilities, or other difficulties in

-life is grace.
-We are saved by grace, and we must learn to live by grace or
+life.
+We need grace.
+We are saved by grace, and we must learn to live by grace

 will end with the return of Christ, but we are totally dependent upon His grace

 until He returns.
-If you want to wish that something good happen to someone, or
+If you want to desire that something good happen to someone,

-if you want to pray that something beneficial come their way, there is nothing
+or if you want to pray that something beneficial come their way, there is

-better that you could hope for or wish for than exactly what is expressed in
+nothing better that you could hope for or wish for than exactly what is

 grace of our Lord Jesus Christ be with you all.
 Amen."